SerhiiMart/Java-test-simple-MatrixPrint/README.md

-# Solution for MatrixPrint exercise.
+# MatrixPrint sulution.

-## Second exercise for the Java course for beginers on prometheus.org.ua.
+## Solution for second exercise in Java course for beginers on https://prometheus.org.ua/